the-shaper/atomic-orbitals/README.md

 ## Technologies Used

-- HTML5
+- HTML5 Canvas for rendering
-- CSS3
-- JavaScript (ES6+)
+- Vanilla JavaScript (ES6+) for animations and logic
-- Canvas API
+- CSS3 for styling and layout
-- Anime.js for animations
+- RequestAnimationFrame API for smooth animations